AstraZeneca: Operations in China and investigation

 AstraZeneca's reputation in China was tarnished when its Chinese subsidiary did not quickly donate to relief efforts after the 2008 Sichuan earthquake.
 Typically, donations for disaster relief in China are made through funds established through the Chinese Ministry of Civil Affairs and its subordinate organization, the Red Cross Society of China.
 AstraZeneca had a corporate rule prohibiting foreign subsidiaries from making donations to local governments, and the company construed this rule as prohibiting donations for Sichuan earthquake relief efforts.
 AstraZeneca's Chinese subsidiary suffered a major backlash for its failure to donate.
 Corporate approval was eventually given for the Chinese subsidiary to donate, but only after a long delay.

 During the early 2020s, AstraZeneca expanded its R&D pipeline within China, increasing its investment in the country; the firm also signed licensing agreements with nine separate biotech firms in China that have been collectively valued at $6.5 billion.

-In May 2023, AstraZeneca's China president, Leon Wang, stated that the company aims to be a "patriotic" company in China that "loves the Communist Party."
-On 30 October 2024, AstraZeneca revealed that Wang was under investigation by Chinese authorities and had been detained.
+In May 2023, AstraZeneca's China president, Leon Wang, stated that the company aimed to be a "patriotic" company in China that "loves the Communist Party."
+On 30 October 2024, AstraZeneca said that Wang was under investigation by Chinese authorities and had been detained.
 The China business is now being run by Michael Lai, the general manager.

 In November 2024, it was announced that Chinese officials had widened their investigation under a national anti-corruption campaign targeting healthcare.
 Among the allegations, former AstraZeneca employees are accused of falsifying genetic tests to secure reimbursement for the company’s lung cancer drug, Tagrisso.
 Several current and former company executives are also being investigated for potentially breaching data privacy laws and for the suspected illegal importation of certain cancer drugs – likely including Enhertu, Imfinzi and Imjudo – from Hong Kong.